-\item \emph{Reachable}: the graph $G$ is \emph{reachable}, that is, each pair of vertices $u, v\in V(G)$ is connected by a path.
+\item \emph{Reachable}: The graph $G$ is \emph{reachable}, that is, each pair of vertices $u, v\in V(G)$ is connected by a path.
 In this case, the broadcast starting from one vertex can reach all the other vertices in $G$.
 It is true that real-world graphs can be disconnected.
-One solution is that we can link not connected vertices with virtual edges, which can ensure that the graph must be connected.
+One solution is that we can link connected vertices with virtual edges, which ensures that the graph is connected.

-\item \emph{Small Diameter}: given a graph $G$, the \emph{diameter} is the longest shortest-path distance between each pair of vertices in a graph $G$, denoted $D(G)$.
+\item \emph{Small Diameter}: Given a graph $G$, the \emph{diameter} is the longest shortest-path distance between each pair of vertices in a graph $G$, denoted $D(G)$.
 The diameter of the graph $G$ can be small even for a very large graph example, the so-called small world graph~\cite{Hong2013}.
 The observation is that the vast majority of large graphs in the real world are small-world~\cite{Hong2013}, e.g. social networks.

-\item \emph{Message Capacity}: each vertex can send a message of size $O(\log n)$ to neighbors once a time, where $n$ is the number of vertices in the graph $G$.
+\item \emph{Message Capacity}: Each vertex can send a message of size $O(\log n)$ to neighbours once a time, where $n$ is the number of vertices in the graph $G$.
 Each vertex has a unique ID of $O(\log n)$ bits.
 The degree or core numbers of the vertices should be much less than $n$.
 Practically, $n$ can be $2^{32}$ or $2^{64}$ as an integer.
 The large message that exceeds the capacity $O(\log n)$ must be split into multiple messages to send and receive.

+\item \emph{False Messages}: We omit all possible adversarial behaviours to simplify the model and focus on the essential part of our approach.
+That is, all messages are correctly sent and received, and no other attacking fake messages (outside of the system) can be sent and received, e.g. false heartbeat messages do not exist for termination detection in Section 5.2; all clients correctly execute algorithms and pass messages to neighbors, e.g. no vertices can send the false core numbers for comparative in Section 5.1.

 \end{itemize}